Internal Dispute Resolution Procedure (IDRP) Guide

 If the decision has been made by the North Yorkshire Pension Fund, please telephone 01609 536335 or email pensions@northyorks.gov.uk quoting your name, date of birth, National Insurance number and a brief description of the problem.
 We will try to deal with the problem as quickly and simply as possible.

 You don’t have to do this but, an informal enquiry may save you a lot of time and trouble and, if an error has been made it will be dealt with as quickly as possible.
-Most problems that members have are resolved in this way.
+Most problems that members have can be resolved in this way.

 If you are still unhappy you may be able to use what is known as the Internal Dispute Resolution Procedure (IDRP) to make a complaint.

-The IDRP process is for disputing pension decisions only
+The IDRP is for disputing pension decisions only

 For example, whether you are entitled to immediate payment of pension benefits (including ill health).